24 Incredible Summer Bucket List Ideas

 Head to a new state to try its signature treat

 Planning an out-of-state road trip this summer?
-Then make plans to sample some of the tasty foods unique to the states you’ll be visiting, like chislic in South Dakota and pepperoni rolls in West Virginia, or bison burgers in Wyoming.
+Make sure you make time to sample some of the tasty foods unique to the states you’ll be visiting, like chislic in South Dakota, pepperoni rolls in West Virginia, or bison burgers in Wyoming.
 (And Rocky Mountain Oysters in Idaho?)
 There’s just something about trying the local foods to give you a deeper experience when exploring a new city or state.

 After an active, nature-filled day, relax and enjoy a soak in the healing mineral waters of a hot spring.
 Nevada boasts more hot springs than any other state (more than 300).
-Two worth checking out include Spencer Hot Springs, located just off “America’s Loneliest Road” in Austin, and Bailey’s Hot Springs, just outside Death Valley National Park.
-Another great option is Old Town Hot Springs in Steamboat Springs, Colorado.
-As a bonus, there are two water slides, making this a real crowd-pleaser among the younger set.
+Some worth checking out include Spencer Hot Springs, located just off “America’s Loneliest Road” in Austin, Bailey’s Hot Springs, just outside Death Valley National Park, and these other gorgeous natural hot spring in the United States.

 Go tent camping in a National Park

 Everyone should go tent camping under the stars at least once, if only for the campfire and roasting s’mores.
 National parks are a great option or try one of these 15 of the best camping spots in America.
 Go online to book a campsite reservation and make sure to book early as spots fill up fast.
 If your favorite campgrounds are booked up, look for those with first-come, first-served campsites, but plan to arrive early since these can fill up by noon each day.
 Another option is a KOA, which has campgrounds within a few minutes of many national parks, including Yellowstone and Yosemite.

 Stroll along a classic beach boardwalk

 Beach boardwalks combine the nostalgia of childhood summers with the excitement of new rides and food.
 Most coastal towns will have a boardwalk and many landlocked ones will have a river walk.
 But if you need ideas, there’s a lot more than the famed Santa Monica Pier.
 Start with the Myrtle Beach Boardwalk in South Carolina, which has sugar shops, arcades, multiple Ripley’s attractions, and the 200-foot Myrtle Beach SkyWheel.
 Or, head up the Jersey Shore to Wildwood, which has a wooden boardwalk boasting three amusement piers (think roller coasters and every ride you can imagine).
-The Santa Monica Pier in Los Angeles is another favorite.
+Midwesterners can get their fun fix at the Navy Pier in Chicago.

 Go on a photo safari

-It may sound challenging, but yes, you’ll want to hike up a mountain, especially once you learn that you can earn a patch, a sticker, and major bragging rights.
+It may sound challenging but nothing gives you a feeling of strength and satisfaction quite like summiting a mountain.
+Many even allow you to earn a patch or a bumper sticker, not mention major bragging rights.
 In the Adirondacks of New York, climb the six peaks around Saranac Lake to become a Saranac Lake 6er.
 Not up for all six?
 Start with Mount Baker, which is well-suited for families and novice hikers.
 In Colorado, climb one of 54 fourteeners (peaks with an elevation of at least 14,000 feet), a summer bucket list must-do.
 Start with Grays Peak or Mount Bierstadt, both of which are good for beginners.
 Motivated to plan a longer getaway?
 Start with these perfect vacations for every week of summer.